ivmarkov/rs-matter-embassy/rs-matter-embassy/README.md

     info!("Starting...");

-    // Heap strictly necessary only for Wifi and for the only Matter dependency which needs (~4KB) alloc - `x509`
+    // Heap strictly necessary only for Wifi+BLE and for the only Matter dependency which needs (~4KB) alloc - `x509`
     // However since `esp32` specifically has a disjoint heap which causes bss size troubles, it is easier
     // to allocate the statics once from heap as well init_heap();